Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 Assessing your child’s speech and developmental needs starts with observing their ability to communicate and interact.
 Parents should monitor how their child uses language to express wants and needs, understand others, and follow directions.

-Early signs that may suggest a need for a speech therapy consultation include limited vocabulary compared to peers, difficulty forming sentences or using correct grammar, trouble understanding questions, or not engaging in storytelling.
+Early signs suggesting a need for a speech therapy consultation include limited vocabulary compared to peers, difficulty forming sentences or using correct grammar, trouble understanding questions, or not engaging in storytelling.

-Speech therapists can identify these issues during an assessment and create a plan to improve communication skills.
+During an assessment, speech therapists can identify these issues and create a plan to improve communication skills.

 Both types of assessments aim to pinpoint specific areas where your child could benefit from targeted support.